Transparency & Consent Framework (TCF) not GDPR-compliant: Real-time bidding about to end?

 ECJ rules on TC String and responsibility of IAB Europe

-In its judgment of March 2024, the ECJ ruled on the two questions referred to it by the Market Court regarding the data protection qualification of TC String and the possible liability of IAB Europe.
+In its judgment of March 2024, the ECJ ruled on the two questions referred to it by the Market Court regarding the qualification of TC String under data protection law and the possible liability of IAB Europe.

 TC Strings as personal data

-First of all, the ECJ clarified that TC strings constitute personal data within the meaning of Art.
-4 No. 1 GDPR.
-The decisive factor here is that this string, which from a technical perspective is merely coded preference information, can be linked to a specific or at least identifiable user by combining it with other data such as the IP address, cookie ID or device information.
+First, the ECJ clarified that TC Strings personal data within the meaning of Art.
+4 No. 1 GDPR represent.
+The decisive factor here is that this character string, which is technically just coded preference information, can be combined with other data such as the IP addressthe cookie ID or the device information can be associated with a specific or at least identifiable user.
 It therefore fulfills the criteria of identifiability.
 This interpretation corresponds to a broad definition of personal data, which also includes pseudonymous and technically transmitted information.

 IAB Europe as (jointly) responsible

-Furthermore, the ECJ ruled that a sectoral organization such as IAB Europe can be classified as a (joint) controller within the meaning of Art.
-4 No. 7 GDPR.
-The Court emphasized that it is not necessary for the organization itself to process personal data directly in order to be classified as a controller.
-Rather, the decisive factor is whether it has a significant influence on the data processing operations by defining the means and purposes of processing.
+Furthermore, the ECJ ruled that a sectoral organization such as IAB Europe could be considered a (joint) controller within the meaning of Art.
+4 No. 7 GDPR can be classified as a controller.
+The Court emphasized that in order to be classified as a controller, it is not necessary for the organization itself to be directly responsible. personal data processed.
+Rather, the decisive factor is whether it is defined by the means and purposes of the Processing significantly influence the data processing operations.

-This is a given, as IAB Europe sets the basic parameters for the processing of TC strings by designing, standardizing and enforcing the Consent Framework.
+This is a given, as IAB Europe has set the basic parameters for the Consent Framework by designing, standardizing and enforcing it.
+Processing of the TC Strings.
 It also coordinates the interaction of numerous market participants and therefore has a guiding and structuring role in the entire ecosystem.
-The fact that IAB Europe itself does not deliver advertising content or create individual user profiles is not decisive for its responsibility under data protection law.
+The fact that IAB Europe itself does not deliver advertising content or create individual user profiles is not decisive for data protection responsibility.

 Significance of the ECJ ruling